ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 My goal is certainly not to replace the VimTeX documentation, which remains essential reading for any serious VimTeX user.
 Instead, I hope to quickly bring new users up to a level of comfort at which the documentation becomes useful rather than overwhelming, and to offer pointers as to where in the VimTeX documentation to look when interested about a given feature.

+**Background knowledge:** this article will make regular references to the file `ftplugin/tex.vim`, which is used as part of Vim's filetype plugin system to implement LaTeX-specific Vim configuration.
+To get the most out of this article, you should understand the purpose of the `ftplugin/tex.vim` file and have a basic understanding of Vim's filetype plugin system.
+In case you are just dropping in now, these topics were covered in the [previous article in this series]({% link tutorials/vim-latex/ftplugin.md %}), which you should read now if you haven't already.

 #### Getting started with VimTeX
 Install VimTeX like any other Vim plugin using your plugin installation method of choice.
 The requirements for using VimTeX are mostly straightforward, for example: